ibm-cloud-docs/power-iaas/getting-started-PER.md

 ## Creating a PER workspace
 {: create-per-workspace}

-To create a PER workspace, follow the steps that are mentioned in [Creating a Power Systems Virtual Server workspace](/docs/power-iaas?topic=power-iaas-creating-power-virtual-server#creating-service) and choose `DAL10` as the data center.
+To create a PER workspace, follow the steps that are mentioned in [Creating a Power Systems Virtual Server workspace](/docs/power-iaas?topic=power-iaas-creating-power-virtual-server#creating-service) and choose a PER-enabled data center.

 You can check whether a workspace is PER-enabled by selecting the workspace and viewing the workspace's details.
 The PER-enabled workspace shows an information message regarding PER and Transit Gateway.
 {: note}